Visualizing a Neo4j Graph Database

 copy the source code of the features you like to your project.

-The Neo4j Explorer is a free web application built with yFiles for HTML that connects to a Neo4j database.
+The Data Explorer for Neo4j is a free web application built with yFiles for HTML that connects to a Neo4j database.
 It can be used to explore the database content visually and allows to apply different filters, styles, and automatic layouts on the stored content.

 This introduction video provides an overview of the application: